 In the past few years, the process of gathering data has improved drastically and executives at all levels have realized the importance of Big Data.
 Staying competitive in the market and growing your customer base is all dependent on Big Data.
 With huge amounts of data being collected by various businesses on multiple platforms, touchpoints, devices, and offline the focus is now slowly changing to access, control, and visualization of this data.
 This in turn also monetizes the audience in real-time which is the key reason why new terms like customer data platforms and predictive analytics are becoming common.

-According to Forbes, companies will spend approximately $7.4 over year on data-driven projects.
+According to Forbes, companies will spend approximately $7.4 billion over year on data-driven projects.
 Further, 80% of enterprises will invest about 13.8 million and 63% of small to medium size businesses will invest approximately $1.6 million on Big Data analytics.

 Big Data Market Trends